 If you’re a researcher working on HV/EVs and driveline oscillations is a pain in your neck, we have a bunch of solutions that could curb the issue.
-Send us a mail to get in touch- Solve my problem.
+Let’s discuss-

 PS: If regenerative braking is your research domain and you’re looking for solutions to any of the problems in the area, not limited to those mentioned below, do reach out to us.
 We can be a great help.

 - How to overcome software challenges in designing an efficient brake force to electricity conversion?

 - How can regenerative braking also be applied to non-electric, non-hybrid vehicles?

 - How to increase the regenerative braking force sufficiently so that the need for hydraulic breaking can completely be eliminated?

 - How to improve the performance of regenerative braking at low speed?

 Recommended Read: When you’re a researcher working umpteen hours trying to find a solution to a problem, testing method after method, putting to practice everything you ever learned, and still meeting failure- It might cross your mind to give up, maybe scream out loud- There is no solution to this problem.
 Here’s something for you- Don’t give up just yet, Success isn’t far away.
 It’s the law of averages at work.
 Read more about it here.